Sharon Duke Estroff M.A.T.

 SHARON DUKE ESTROFF

 Sharon Duke Estroff is an award-winning educator and author of "Can I Have a Cell Phone for Hanukkah?
 (Random House, 2007).
-Her parenting articles appear in over 100 publications including Parents, Good Housekeeping, Woman's Day and the Jerusalem Post.
-Her popular Undercover Mom Blog on Net Family News gives digital immigrant parents timely, straightforward advice on raising digital native kids.
+Her parenting articles appear in over 100 publications including Scholastic Parent and Child, Parents, Good Housekeeping, and Woman's Day.
+She is a parenting blogger for Huffington Post.
+Sharon is the creator of CHALLENGE ISLAND enrichment classes, camps, and birthday parties which provide imagination-fueled learning adventures to children while fostering their critical and creative thinking skills.

 Contact sharonestroff@sharonestroff.com